Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Background

+Notably, the learned density $p_\mathbf{x}(\mathbf{x})$ only has support on a low-dimensional subset $\mathcal{M}$ of $\mathcal{X}$, as per the manifold hypothesis.
+This formulation leads the learned manifold $\mathcal{M}$ to be diffeomorphic to Euclidean space, which can cause numerical instability when the data's support differs in topology \cite{cornish2020}, but we leave this issue to future work.

-Notably, the modeled density $p_\mathbf{x}(\mathbf{x})$ only has support on a low dimensional subset of $\mathcal{X}$, as per the manifold assumption for realistic data.
-In practice, though, there will be off-manifold points during training or if $g(\bu)$ cannot perfectly fit the data, in which case the model's log-likelihood will be $-\infty$. \citet{cunningham2020} remedy this by adding an off-manifold noise term to the model, but inference requires a stochastic inverse, and the model must be optimized using an ELBO-like objective.
-Other work \cite{brehmer2020, caterini2021, kothari2021} has projected data to the manifold via $\bg \circ \bg^\dag$ prior to computing log-likelihoods, and optimized $\bg$ using the reconstruction loss $\mathbb{E}_{\bx\sim p^*_\bx}||\bx - \bg(\bg^\dagger(\bx))||^2$.
+In practice, there will be off-manifold points during training or if $g(\bu)$ cannot perfectly fit the data, in which case the model's log-likelihood will be $-\infty$. \citet{cunningham2020} remedy this by adding an off-manifold noise term to the model, but inference requires a stochastic inverse, and the model must be optimized using an ELBO-like objective.
+Other work \cite{brehmer2020, caterini2021, kothari2021} has projected data to the manifold via $\bg \circ \bg^\dag$ prior to computing log-likelihoods and optimized $\bg$ using the reconstruction loss $\mathbb{E}_{\bx\sim p^*_\bx}||\bx - \bg(\bg^\dagger(\bx))||^2$.
+We prove in App. \ref{app:recon} that minimizing the reconstruction loss brings the learned manifold into alignment with the data manifold.